samboyd0/AMEND/README.md

 changes.
 This network is the main input into AMEND, from which a single, connected module is returned.

+To showcase all of the capabilities of AMEND, here is a more complex example.
+Suppose a researcher has RNA-seq data, proteomic data, methylation data, and survival data for two groups to be compared.
+A multiplex-heterogeneous network can be created by treating the RNA-seq and proteomic data as individual layers in a multiplex component and treating the methylation data as a separate component.
+The CpG sites can be mapped to promoter regions of genes, thus creating the bipartite connections between the two components.
+There need not be any CpG-CpG interaction information.
+The different data types can then be mapped to the nodes in their respective components/layers.
+The survival information can be incorporated by first creating Cox PH models for each omic type, resulting in hazard ratios for each feature.
+These values can be used with the biased random walk capability of the AMEND algorithm, thus allowing for the identification of a subnetwork of features whose expression is associated with the experimental conditions **AND** survival.

 ## Installation

 You can install AMEND from [GitHub](https://github.com/samboyd0/AMEND)